 - Turn on soft music and bring out an activity that the individual particularly enjoys.

 With some upfront planning, people who have dementia can stay calm and content through the entire Halloween season.
 The specially trained care team at Anthem Home Care is always readily available to provide strategies to help with the numerous complexities of dementia, and to partner with families with professional in-home care – as much or as little as needed, and consistently provided with compassion, patience, and skill.
-Contact us or give us a call at 361-643-2323 to find out more about our Corpus Christi senior services and our top-rated dementia care in Portland.
+Contact us or give us a call at 361-643-2323 to find out more about our Corpus Christi senior services and our top-rated dementia care.